Tag: energy

 Will new models like DeepSeek reduce the direct environmental footprint of AI?

 I’m in a chat at work, and recently this question came up: Are folks expecting a reduction in energy demands if DeepSeek-style models become dominant vs the ones you see from Open AI?
-I’ve paraphrased it slightly, but it’s an interesting question, so rather than obnoxiously share a long answer into a that chat, I…
+I’ve paraphrased it slightly, but it’s an interesting question, so rather than obnoxiously share a long answer into that chat, I figured…

 -